pantheon-systems/documentation/source/content/guides/decoupled/overview/05-build-hooks.md

 Your Pantheon Front-End site will rebuild and include your new content when a Build Hook is triggered.
 Each Build Hook you generate has a unique URL.

 You can create and manage Build Hooks in the Pantheon Dashboard.
-You must[configure your backend](/guides/decoupled/overview/build-hooks#use-build-hooks-with-a-backend-starter-kit) to use the Build Hooks you create in the Pantheon dashboard.
+You must [configure your backend](/guides/decoupled/overview/build-hooks#use-build-hooks-with-a-backend-starter-kit) to use the Build Hooks you create in the Pantheon dashboard.

 ## Add a Build Hook